thorstenMueller/Thorsten-Voice/README.md

 ## Pretrained TTS models
 If you trained a model on "Thorsten" dataset please file an issue with some information on it.
 Sharing a trained model is highly appreciated.

-My personal training sessions are based on TTS repo code (originally initiated by Mozilla) and now maintained through coqui.ai (:frog:)
+My personal training sessions are based on TTS repo code (originally initiated by Mozilla) and now maintained through https://www.coqui.ai (:frog:)

-### Trained models (TODO)
+### Trained models
-> training in progress
+> training in progress.
+Available models will be listed here in future.

 # Feel free to file an issue if you ...
 * have improvements on dataset